The Men Behind Ben & Jerry's Ice Cream

 Ironically, Holland was found by a search firm, not through the contest.

 Holland’s hiring brought the company to a crossroads.
 Ben and Jerry had become the brand’s icons.
 There was concern that the company would lose its informal hierarchy and unique culture under Holland’s leadership.
 Ben & Jerry’s had always had a strict pay scale ratio for its management, which it had to break when hiring Holland.

 Furthermore, Ben & Jerry’s was going through a trying time in the marketplace.
-Although the company had made its name with wacky flavors and chunky mix-ins, the most popular ice cream flavor in America was – and remains – plain vanilla.
-The firm had released a line of “Smooth, No Chunks!” flavors to capture that segment of the market that preferred less funky flavors.
+Although the company had made its name with wacky flavors and chunky mix-ins, the most popular ice cream flavor in America was—as it remains—plain vanilla.
+The firm released a line of “Smooth, No Chunks!” flavors to capture that segment of the market who preferred less funky flavors.

 Holland stepped down in 1996.
-The following year, Perry Odak became the new CEO, and sales that year were about $174 million.
+The following year, Perry Odak became the new CEO, driving sales that year to nearly $174 million.
 In late 1999, the firm announced it had received notice of interest from other large firms, and in 2000 international food giant Unilever purchased the Ben & Jerry’s brand for $326 million, although the deal called for Ben & Jerry’s to be operated separately from Unilever’s other ice cream brands.

 This unique arrangement allowed Ben & Jerry’s to continue to run its business in a socially conscious manner, which had been a trademark of the brand since its inception.
 Some examples of this mission include:

 - An original scoop shop made of recycled materials